deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 higher up into the building.

 "Nothing like a fuckin' Corti on your back to make you want to get where you're going ASAP."
 One of the soldiers said.
-He and Warhorse exchanged one of those fist-slam greetings.
+He and WARHORSE exchanged one of those fist-slam greetings.
 "Yours seems cool."

 "He's cool as shit!
-Scrappy, this here's Baseball."
+Scrappy, this here's BASEBALL."

 "Scrappy?
 My name's-"

 "Nuh-ah, man.
 We're on mission."
-Baseball interrupted.
+BASEBALL interrupted.
 "We're using your war name."

 "…*Scrappy* seems like the kind of name you'd give a pet."
 Regaari protested.

-"How 'bout '*Dexter*'?"
-Warhorse suggested.
+"How 'bout '*DEXTER*'?"
+WARHORSE suggested.
 "With the arm, and he's a killer, bro."

-The reference—and Regaari knew enough about humans to know that it almost certainly *was* a reference or in-joke of some kind—went right over his head, but he decided that '*Dexter*' sounded much more dignified than '*Scrappy*'.
+The reference—and Regaari knew enough about humans to know that it almost certainly *was* a reference or in-joke of some kind—went right over his head, but he decided that '*DEXTER*' sounded much more dignified than '*Scrappy*'.
 "It'll do." he agreed.
 As he'd suspected, the humans all grinned behind their masks, indicated by a creasing of their eyes.

-"Dexter it fookin' is."
+"DEXTER it fookin' is."

-This human could only be Stainless.
+This human could only be STAINLESS.
 He gave Regaari an interested look.
-"You think he's worth summat, Warhorse?"
+"You think he's worth summat, WARHORSE?"

 "He's a soldier sir."
-Warhorse declared.
+WARHORSE declared.

 "Right.
 If you're up for it, mate, I need somebody up in a window keeping an eye on the Hunters.
 We've got a range marker a click out, a